pingcap/docs-cn/faq/manage-cluster-faq.md

 - `-1` indicates the current version has one commit.
 - `ga80e796` indicates the version `git-hash`.

+### How about the operating cost of deploying and maintaining a TiDB cluster?

+TiDB provides a few features and [tools](/ecosystem-tool-user-guide.md), with which you can manage the clusters easily at a low cost:

+- For maintenance operations, [TiUP](/tiup/tiup-documentation-guide.md) works as the package manager, which simplifies the deployment, scaling, upgrade, and other maintenance tasks.
+- For monitoring, the [TiDB monitoring framework](/tidb-monitoring-framework.md) uses [Prometheus](https://prometheus.io/) to store the monitoring and performance metrics, and uses [Grafana](https://grafana.com/grafana/) to visualize these metrics.
+Dozens of built-in panels are available with hundreds of metrics.
+- For troubleshooting, the [TiDB Troubleshooting Map](/tidb-troubleshooting-map.md) summarizes common issues of the TiDB server and other components.
+You can use this map to diagnose and resolve issues when you encounter related problems.

 ### What's the difference between various TiDB master versions?

 The TiDB community is highly active.
-After the 1.0 GA release, the engineers have been keeping optimizing and fixing bugs.
+The engineers have been keeping optimizing and fixing bugs.
 Therefore, the TiDB version is updated quite fast.
-If you want to keep informed of the latest version, see [TiDB Weekly update](https://pingcap.com/weekly/).
+If you want to keep informed of the latest version, see [TiDB Release Timeline](/releases/release-timeline.md).

 It is recommeneded to [deploy TiDB using TiUP](/production-deployment-using-tiup.md).
-TiDB has a unified management of the version number after the 1.0 GA release.
+TiDB has a unified management of the version number.
 You can view the version number using the following two methods:

 - `select tidb_version()`
 - `tidb-server -V`